JoshParnell/ltheory-old/README.md

 - Visual Studio Community: https://visualstudio.microsoft.com/vs/
 - CMake: https://cmake.org/download/

-**Important**: if you forget to install and initialize Git LFS, most of the resources will probably be broken, and the whole process will likely fail in strange and mysterious ways.
-This is a common gotcha with projects that use LFS.
-Make sure you do so!

 # Building

 With the above prerequisites installed, open a **Git Bash terminal**.